Grange Insurance: Early history

 On March 25, 1935, Grange Mutual Casualty Company was formed as a non-profit corporation under the General Code of Ohio and as such, assumed the book of business from Town and Village Insurance Services.
 Its principal business was writing property and casualty insurance coverage for policyholders as a mutual insurance company.

 Grange Mutual was originally an assessment company, and limited its sales to Ohio State Grange members.
 In 1942, a new hospitalization policy was introduced and offered to Grange members.
 In 1944, a general liability policy was added to the Grange line of products.
 Fire and extended coverages became available in 1955.
 By this time, Grange was a multiple line company.
 In 1958, Grange Mutual became independent of Ohio State Grange, and offered its products to the general public within the State of Ohio.

 Expansion

-On December 31, 1989, Grange Mutual purchased all the issued and outstanding shares of NWNL General Insurance Company, a Minnesota property and casualty insurance company.
-The name was changed to Trustgard Insurance Company effective February 28, 1990.
-Trustgard began the direct marketing of personal lines automobile and homeowners insurance in Missouri and Kansas in the early to mid 1990s.
-In 1996, Grange decided to convert Trustgard to an independent agency company.
-Currently, Trustgard writes primarily new and renewal non-standard automobile policies.

-In March 1995, a new stock subsidiary of Grange Mutual named Grange Indemnity Insurance Company was formed in Ohio and currently writes primarily renewal non-standard automobile policies.

 In 2002, Grange Mutual Casualty Company partnered with Integrity Insurance, a small-sized company.
 Through this affiliation, Grange serves Wisconsin, Iowa, and Minnesota.

-Grange Property and Casualty Insurance Company was formed in 2004 to write additional business in the Grange territories in Ohio, Kentucky, and Georgia.
-Grange Property and Casualty was created for the purpose of offering new personal lines products in the market and currently writes new and renewal homeowner policies.